samuraisam/pynamo/README.rst

 DynamoDB supported features:

   * **Batched Operations** - the current DynamoDB API only supports batched fetch operations.
-Pynamo mixes that with `get_or_create_many` to create a batched operation facade.
+Additionally DynamoDB makes it painful to fetch more than a few items at a time.
+Pynamo provides a useful batched operation facade.
-  * **Set Operations** - DynamoDB has native support for sets of strings or numbers.
+  * **Set Operations** - DynamoDB has native support for sets of strings or numbers, which Pynamo supports with a much simplified API.
   * **UpdateItem** - Pynamo automatically uses `UpdateItem` when it makes sense.

 Pynamo builds on the great `boto` package, whose underlying connection api